TheRealFalcon/jodo/README.md

 ## Status

-This is a project I quickly hacked together in my free time and should be considered minimum viable functionality.
-It currently has no testing, no logging, no exception handling, no documentation (other than this README), and no guarantees about state or schema compatibility.
-If you use it you will see glaringly obvious bugs.
+There is currently no logging, minimal exception handling, no documentation (other than this README), and no guarantees about state or schema compatibility.
+New versions may require you to delete `~/.config/jodo/jodo.db` in order to work correctly.
+You may see glaringly obvious bugs.
 Feel free to submit an issue or PR.